algolia/instantsearch/CONTRIBUTING.md

 You will need to follow these steps:

 - [Fork the repository](https://help.github.com/articles/fork-a-repo/)
-- Clone the project: `git clone https://github.com/algolia/create-instantsearch-app.git`
+- Clone your fork
 - Install the dependencies: `yarn`
 - [Create a new branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/#creating-a-branch)
   - `fix/issue-number` for a fix
   - `feat/name-of-the-feature` for a feature
   - `docs/what-you-changed` for documentation
-- Apply your changes
+- Make your changes
 - Run tests:
   - `yarn lint`
   - `yarn test`